Ultimate Kayak Crabbing Guide (July 2026): Techniques & Tips

 Approach Downwind: Pull pots while drifting away from other gear.
 This prevents tangles and keeps you positioned correctly.

-Hand-Over-Hand Retrieve: Steady, smooth pulls work better than jerky motions.
-Feel for the pot – when it breaks free from bottom, it gets much lighter.
+Hand-Over-Hand Technique: Smooth, steady pulls work better than jerky motions.
+You'll feel when the pot breaks free from the bottom, suddenly becoming lighter.

-Inspect Quickly: Measure keepers immediately and release shorts and females fast.
-Stressed crabs don't survive release well.
+Quick Inspection: Measure keepers immediately and release undersized crabs and females promptly.
+Stressed crabs do not survive release well.

 Regional Crabbing Strategies and Regulations